NOTKATEAMmainAndroidDeveloper/NtkMapView/README.md

 ## In future
 In next version we may add:
-1. Add a method to chose a tile url
+1. Add a method to choose a tile url
 2. Separate method to clear polyline
 3. Create a method to clear markers
-4. Create filter method for mobile

 ## Additional information